-This passage, which could be titled "the condemned and the accepted", contains two sections: i] Condemnation upon unrepentant cities; ii] Acceptance of the weary.
-This episode follows on from Jesus' discourse on mission found in chapter 10.
+This passage, which could be titled "the condemned and the accepted", records Jesus' condemnation upon unrepentant cities and his invitation to the weary.

 v20.
 Jesus denounces the Jewish cities which have rejected the gospel.
 They have seen the signs, but have not repented.
 These words of reproach may well follow on from Jesus' recent Galilean mission.

 v21-22.
 Korazin, near Capernaum, and Bethsaida, the home of Andrew, Peter and Philip, are singled out for condemnation.
 The "woe" (pity, alas) declares their loss.
 Tyre and Sidon, Phoenician cities to the North, are singled out as pagan cities which would have repented if they had received the same revelation from God.

 v23-24.
 Alluding to Isaiah 14:15, Jesus compares Capernaum with Babylon, the epitome of evil.
 Their failure to repent will bring upon them the horror of "Hades"; they will be trapped in the place of the dead.
 Had the citizens of Sodom been given a comparable revelation from God, they would have repented and escaped the fire of divine retribution.